open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 ### Create a new file as your personal MD Wiki page and commit your changes
  Before creating your file create a new branch using the branch drop down menu as shown below.
-Click on the Branch drop down menu and name your branch(you can give any name to your branch) then click Create branch.
+Click on the **Branch drop down** menu and name your branch(you can give any name to your branch) then click **Create branch**.
 Once you are done with that now you can see that your branch is listed in the menu.

 ![New Branch](uploads/images/New Branch.png)

- To create your page click on the pages/profiles folder.
-Then, click New File and name the file exactly the same as your GitHub username.
+ To create your page click on the **pages/profiles** folder.
+Then, click **New File** and name the file exactly the same as your GitHub username.
 We created pages for you using your GitHub username, so it is important that you stick with that name.
 For reference, an example of a link to a personal page is [kylemathias.github.io/blob/master/pages/profiles/kylemathias.md](https://github.com/kylemathias/kylemathias.github.io/blob/master/pages/profiles/kylemathias.md), so yours should be named in the same manner, only using your username.

-In the new file, please type your name, your location/time zone, and OS (including version).
+**In the new file, please type** your name, your location/time zone, and OS (including version).
 In addition, make sure to add a short description of yourself as well, so your fellow virtual interns know who you are.
 Also try to use several Markdown elements in your page to get an idea for how it works.

 We recommend using at least 5 different types of Markdown and to try to be as creative as possible.